Co-design in Complex Systems. Harness systems-aware co-design to create lasting social impact.

 Leading Co-Design in Complex Systems

-Delivery Mode: In person.
+Delivery Mode: Online

-Co-Design Maturity Model Level: Apply.
+Co-Design Maturity Model Level: Apply

 About this training